ChinCao/vectr-portfolio/README.md

-# Tutorial: Building a Portfolio Website with HTML and CSS 🤓
+# Building a Portfolio Website with HTML and CSS 🤓
 This tutorial teaches you to create a portfolio website using HTML and CSS.
 Designed for beginners, this guide will walk you through:

 - **HTML Basics**: Structure your web pages with essential tags.